contiki-os/contiki/platform/cc2538dk/README.md

 For the `cc2538-demo`, the comments at the top of `cc2538-demo.c` describe in detail what the example does.

+To generate an assembly listing of the compiled firmware, run `make cc2538-demo.lst`.
+This may be useful for debugging or optimizing your application code.
+To intersperse the C source code within the assembly listing, you must instruct the compiler to include debugging information by adding `CFLAGS += -g` to the project Makefile and rebuild by running `make clean cc2538-demo.lst`.

 Node IEEE/RIME/IPv6 Addresses
 -----------------------------